 Downtown Forward – Current Actions

-Improve hygiene and cleaning services downtown
+Hygiene and cleaning services

 The City installed three new public restrooms, called Portland Loos – one at Waypoint Park, and two in downtown, along Railroad Avenue.
 These bathrooms are designed to be easily cleaned and resistant to vandalism and are accessible most hours of the day.
+Janitorial staff continue to provide regular service and respond to needs at these facilities to ensure they are well-maintained and used properly.

-Focus services for substance use disorder and other behavioral health needs
+Services for substance use disorder and other behavioral health needs

-Community paramedics are stationed in the downtown public safety office seven days a week.
+Bellingham Fire Department opened the downtown safety office near the Commercial Street Parking Garage in late February 2024.
+It is a hub for community paramedics and alternative responders, who are stationed in the downtown public safety office seven days a week.
 By being downtown, community paramedics are closer to their clients and the services clients regularly use, enabling them to spend more time providing care and strengthening client relationships.

 A behavioral health specialist began working at the Central Library in February 2024, providing support, referrals and staff training for about 40 unique individuals each month.
 This innovative program is jointly funded by the City of Bellingham and Whatcom County Health and Community Services and is staffed by Lake Whatcom Center.